swannodette/swannodette.github.com/_posts/2016-06-03-tools-for-thought.md

 client story in the functional space especially of the typed variety.
 Some of these are truly new endeavors and others are simply old faces with JavaScript backends.
-[Elm](http://elm-lang.org/) is especially exciting with its principled stance on simplicity and approachability while delivering on the benefits of static typing.
+[Elm](http://elm-lang.org/) is notably exciting with its principled stance on simplicity and approachability while delivering on the benefits of static typing.
 Whatever your opinions of [Scala](http://www.scala-lang.org/), many programmers find it a comfortable train ride across the OOP / FP